The New NIH Data Management and Sharing Policy 2023 – Why Sharing is Caring

-There will be some exceptions if certain factors (i.e., ethical, legal, or technical) may necessitate limiting sharing to some extent, and the NIH Office of Science Policy addresses them in their FAQs section.
-For example, an exemption could be if the informed consent does not allow or limit the extent of sharing or if the privacy or safety of research participants would be at risk even with Certificates of Confidentiality in place.
+There will be some exceptions if certain factors (i.e., ethical, legal, or technical) may necessitate limiting data sharing to some extent, and the NIH Office of Science Policy addresses them in their FAQs section.
+For example, an exemption could be if the informed consent does not allow or limit the extent of data sharing or if the privacy or safety of research participants would be at risk even with Certificates of Confidentiality in place.
 Other examples are if an explicit federal or local law prohibits the disclosure or if the data sets cannot be digitized with a reasonable effort.
 On the other hand, examples of reasons that would generally not be considered justifiable factors to limit scientific data sharing are:

 - researchers anticipate the data will not be widely used

 - data are not considered to have a suitable repository